ShaharNik/ComplexFunctions/README.md

 12. Iterator (of Monoms) over our Polynom.
 13. Calculate specific x of the Polynom (int & double).
 14. To string - return a string of our Polynom.

+Complex Function CLASS:
+Comlex Function class have 3 constructors:
+1. default constructor.
+2. Building constructor - get operation as a string and 2 functions.
+3. Only Left Function Constructor.
+ComplexFunction Functions:
+Plus- Computes and returns the Y value of (left function + right function) at the point X. mul- Computes and returns the Y value of (left function * right function) at the point X. div- Computes and returns the Y value of (left function / right function) at the point X. max- Computes and returns the Y value of max(leftFunction(x),rightFunction(x)). min- Computes and returns the Y value of min(leftFunction(x),rightFunction(x)). comp- Computes and returns the Y value of (leftfunction(rightfunction(x)),Computes the Y value of rightfunction at the point X and computes this Value as the x for the left function. none- Only viable if right function Is NULL so it returns the value Y of leftFucntion at the point X.

+Functions GUI CLASS:
+The Class Functions_GUI is implementing functions interface which extends Collection.
+The Class holds a Collection of functions.
+In addition to supplying basic Collection functions it also Draws in a JFrame GUI the funcions from the collection, reads functions from file and creating a collections from them, save the collection into a readable txt file.